xieyuheng/fidb-zero/docs/manual/intro.md

 This is actually what URL and HTTP is designed for.

+- Although people had not yet discovered JSON at that time.

 > It is tempting to think of resource identifiers as remote file
 > system pathnames and of representations as being a copy of the
 > contents of such files.
 In fact, that is how many resources are